-Whatever certification approach is taken regarding multiple benefits certification, Trust for Nature believes that governmental leadership is required to create a certification scheme that recognises other co-benefits, in particular biodiversity outcomes.
+Trust for Nature believes that the Department should implement a scheme allowing for certification of multiple benefits.
+While there would be several ways to do this, whatever certification approach is taken regarding multiple benefits certification, Trust for Nature believes that governmental leadership is required to create a certification scheme that recognises other co-benefits, in particular biodiversity outcomes.
 Alternatively, the government should support projects that achieve both carbon and other benefits using other methods.